Admission. Policies and Procedures

 Students may apply to Bowdoin through the regular admissions program or through either of two early decision programs.
 The application deadline for Early Decision Option I is November 15.
 The deadline for Early Decision Option II and regular admission is January 1.
 Application materials for all programs are the same, except that early decision applicants must also complete the Early Decision Agreement that is included with the application materials.

 The Common Application includes the Personal Application, the Secondary School Report, a Mid-Year School Report, two Teacher Evaluation forms, optional Arts and Athletics supplements, and the Early Decision form, if applicable.
-The Bowdoin Supplement (Common Application Member Questions) includes a supplementary short essay.
+Students may apply using the Common Application or the Coalition Application; the requirements are the same, with no preference on which application is submitted.
+The College is also a Questbridge partner and accepts match and non-match applications (with the required supplementary short essay).
 Those who wish to be considered for financial aid must file the College Scholarship Service PROFILE online or the appropriate International Aid form.
-U.S. citizens and permanent residents seeking financial aid are required to complete the FAFSA.
-Applicants for admission must also submit the $60 application fee or an application fee waiver.
+US citizens and permanent residents seeking financial aid are required to complete the FAFSA.
+Applicants for admission must also submit the $65 application fee or an application fee waiver.
+Application fees are waived for first-generation-to-college students and/or for any student applying for financial aid from the College.

 The following items constitute a completed admissions folder:

-1. The Common Application, essays, and required supplementary materials submitted with the application fee ($60).
+1. The Common Application, or the Coalition Application, or the Questbridge Application, and Bowdoin supplement submitted with the application fee ($65).
 The postmark deadline for regular applications is January 1.

 2. School Report: The college advisor’s assessment of the candidate’s character and accomplishments and a copy of the secondary school transcript should be submitted to Bowdoin no later than January 1.
 A transcript of grades through the midyear marking period (Mid-Year School Report) should be returned to Bowdoin by February 15.